Get Involved Early

 Call your locality's planning or environmental department

-Use your phone book and the internet to find your local department of planning.
+Use the phone directory/internet to find your local department of planning.
 In most localities, the environmental staff will be within the planning department.

 Watch for land use changes

-Rezoning notices can be found in classified sections of your local newspaper.
+Rezoning notices can be found posted on the property and in classified sections of your local newspaper.

 Look out for wetlands disturbing activities in your neighborhood